Annual Program Data

 Initial Cert.
 Programs

 - Art Education BS **

-- Child and Family Development Concentration in Birth Through Kindergarten BS
+- Human Development and Family Science Concentration in Birth Through Kindergarten BS

 - Elementary Education BSED/MAT

 - Dual Certification, Elementary and Special Education BSED

 - Middle Grades BSED /MAT

 - Music Education BM/MM**

 - Secondary Education BSED/MAT

 - Special Education BSED/MAT